onnx/onnx/docs/Operators.md

 <dt><tt>X</tt> : T</dt>
 <dd>N-D tensor</dd>
 <dt><tt>scales</tt> : tensor(float)</dt>
 <dd>The scale array along each dimension.
 It takes value greater than or equal to 1.
-The rank of 'scales' should be the same as the rank of input 'X'.</dd>
+The number of elements of 'scales' should be the same as the rank of input 'X'.</dd>
 </dl>

 #### Outputs